wp-plugins/tabby-responsive-tabs/readme.txt

 * Aria attributes and roles aid screen reader accessibility
 * Tabs and content are accessible via keyboard

 > For the easiest way to customise the display of your tabs, you can now use the [Tabby Responsive Tabs Customiser](http://cubecolour.co.uk/tabby-responsive-tabs-customiser/ "Tabby Responsive Tabs Customiser") add-on from cubecolour.
 This adds a settings panel for customising your tabs without editing any code.
 You can use the default tabby styles or one of the one-click style presets as a starting point for customisation.
-This add-on also enables you to load the files required to add icons to your tab titles.
+The add-on also enables you to load the files required to add icons to your tab titles.

 = Usage: =